 Source & Copyright by Haderner Bräu

 Brewing between Munich and Nuremberg Riedenburger Beer for three decades, since 1994 the first brewery in Bavaria to be 100% ecological.
-In addition to the usual classics, Riedenburger also has non-alcoholic and a special organic beer Ancient grain on offer.
+In addition to the usual classics, Riedenburger also offers alcohol-free and a special organic beer made from ancient grain.

 Conclusion: organic beer means no waiver

-Although organic beers only make up about two percent of all beers available in supermarkets, the trend has long since made it into the beverage shelf.
-If you don't want to neglect health and environmental protection when you work after work, you can choose one of the many ecological beers and don't have to do without a diverse range.
+Although organic beers only make up around two percent of all beers sold in supermarkets, the trend has long since made it onto the drinks shelf.
+If you don't want to neglect health and environmental protection with an after-work beer, you can choose one of the numerous ecological beers and don't have to do without a diverse range.